Parity erasure: a foundational principle for indefinite causal order

-More recently, the scope of foundational investigations has expanded to scenarios in which the causal structure of quantum processes is dynamical, where it was shown that quantum theory accommodates more general processes with indefinite causal order (ICO) \cite{hardy2005probability,chiribella2013quantum,oreshkov2012quantum,oreshkov2016causal,wechs2019definition}.
+Recently, the scope of foundational investigations of causality has expanded to scenarios in which the causal structure of quantum processes is dynamical, where it was shown that quantum theory accommodates more general processes with indefinite causal order (ICO) \cite{hardy2005probability,chiribella2013quantum,oreshkov2012quantum,oreshkov2016causal,wechs2019definition}, which can offer advantages in a variety of information processing tasks (see e.g. Refs. \cite{chiribella2012perfect,araujo2014computational,guerin2016exponential,ebler2018enhanced,zhao2020quantum,felce2020quantum,gao2023measuring,zhu2023charging}).
 Such processes are described by the process matrix formalism, and can violate Bell-like inequalities for causal order \cite{oreshkov2012quantum,branciard2015simplest,oreshkov2016causal,abbott2016multipartite,van2023device}, known as causal inequalities.
 They are expected to arise at the interface of quantum mechanics and general relativity \cite{zych2019bell,moller2021quantum} and also shown to exist on time-delocalized quantum subsystems in standard quantum mechanics \cite{oreshkov2019time,wechs2023existence}.

-The process matrix formalism is built on the concept of higher-order quantum operations, also known as quantum supermaps, which generalizes the quantum circuit model \cite{chiribella2013quantum,oreshkov2012quantum}.
-Although supermaps can be defined within any operational probabilistic theory (OPT) \cite{hardy2001quantum,barrett2007information,barnum2007generalized,chiribella2010probabilistic,chiribella2011informational,hardy2011foliable,hardy2013formalism,chiribella2015quantum,hardy2016quantum,d2017quantum} admitting the causality principle \cite{chiribella2010probabilistic}, processes with ICO remain largely abstract mathematical constructs lacking a clear operational interpretation.
-The possibility of ICO therefore opens a new frontier for the operational approach: if nature indeed allows such processes, it becomes crucial to understand whether the extension to ICO can be derived from operational principles without assumptions for higher-order operations.

-In this paper, we identify a universal property of supermaps that holds in every causal OPT.
-Specifically, we show that supermaps satisfy a set of input–output constraints that we term \textit{parity erasure}.
-Moreover, we prove that the parity erasure principle fully characterizes supermaps in every causal OPT which additionally satisfies the principle of local tomography and a property termed one-way-signaling decomposability.
-In particular, the process matrix formalism, which describes quantum supermaps, can be derived from the parity erasure principle.
-Our results thus provide an information-theoretic axiomatization of the process matrix formalism, revealing a fundamental constraint on information exchange within an indefinite causal structure.
+In the process matrix formalism, operations in local laboratories are described by standard quantum theory, while the external environment is characterized by a process matrix.
+This matrix represents a higher-order quantum operation (also known as a quantum supermap \cite{chiribella2013quantum}) which is equivalent to a specific type of channel connected to the local operations into a cyclic network.